podobu/wifimenu/README.md

 ## Considerations

-- Does not show WEP Wi-Fi networks, and probably never will
+- Does not show Wi-Fi networks with WEP security
-- When using this script with dmenu launcher, the botton for hide passwords does not work
+- When using this script with dmenu launcher, the botton to hide passwords does not work

 ## Dependencies